Sikhs on the Silk Road

 Xinjiang

-There isn’t much written about the Khatri traders of China; the majority of Sikh history in China comes from after British occupation.
+Unlike Russia and Central Asia, here isn’t much written about the Khatri traders of China; the majority of Sikh history in China comes from after British occupation.
 However, there were a few Khatris that resided in Xinjiang, the most notable cities being Hotan, Urumqi and Kashgar.
 Robert Shaw, the British explorer to Central Asia and Xinjiang mentions a tired Sikh trader in his memoirs, ‘Visits to High Tartary, Yarkand, and Kashgar’:

 I shall never forget that night's bivouac on the snow.
 As soon as the horse carrying the brush-wood fuel came up (it was past 12 o'clock at night), we two Englishmen made shift to light a fire against a rock, clearing away the snow for the purpose.
 Attracted by this, a Sikh merchant who was crossing the pass the same day, came and sat down with us.
 His long black beard and moustache were covered with pendant icicles which dragged down the hair by their weight.
 His face was haggard, and his only thought seemed to be of the fire.
 I presently found a bottle of rum, and was proceeding to uncork it, when he looked round, laid his hand on my shoulder, and said earnestly : “I am partner in that."
-I laughed, and gave him some, and it seemed to revive him, for he began to bewail his fate.
+I laughed, and gave him some, and it seemed to revive him, for he began to bewail his fate.30

 Conclusion